oscarkcau/Icon-Meter/README.md

 * Autostart when Windows start up
 * Quick launch for Task Manager
 * Display numerical readings in popup tooltip message when mouse cursor hovers over the meter

-The following coding features were implemented for the function

-* Uses **Mutex** to allow only single running instance.
-* Overrides **SetVisibleCore** method for hidden main window during program startup
-* Uses Registry key to enable autostart.
-* Draws dynamic icon using GDI+

 ## Installation